What is an Escrow Account for a Mortgage?

 It's important to note that the lender is responsible for overseeing the escrow account, and an escrow agent is typically involved in managing the funds.

-Analyzing Your Annual Mortgage Escrow Statement
+Reviewing Your Annual Mortgage Escrow Statement

 Typically, you'll receive an annual mortgage escrow statement that provides a detailed breakdown of the expenses paid from your escrow account.
 This statement is an important document that allows you to analyze the financial activity within your escrow account.